-Participants who have symptoms of Covid-19 or who have had contact with a confirmed case of Covid-19 will not be permitted to attend program.
+Participants who do not pass the Covid-19 screening will not be permitted to attend program.

 Health and Safety <

 Physical Distancing

 We will encourage physical distancing within a group whenever possible.
 However, physical distancing may not be possible in situations such as providing first aid, during safety and emergency situations or inclement weather.
 In these cases, participants and staff will be required to use face coverings.